tjmehta/gcloud-monitor/README.md

 ```

 #### Note about throttle
 Throttle can be set globally as `gcloud-monitor` `opt` or on each individual "metric" as a factory `opt`.
-This option throttle metric reports to the interval specified in ms.
+This option throttles metric reports to the interval specified in ms.

 ## License
 MIT